-You can find multiple ways to backup your WordPress blog automatically.
+You can find multiple ways to back up your WordPress blog automatically.
 But, most of those methods require additional fees, and even, plans.
-In one of my last posts, I’ve talked about how to start a blog and I recommended some tips to secure your WordPress blog.
+In one of my last posts, I talked about the steps for starting a blog, and I recommended some tips to secure your WordPress blog.

 In this post, I will show you how to create a full backup for your blog, every 24 hours.
-Best of all, automatically and store all your files on cloud storage with free registration, and without the need to use your cPanel or editing any files.
-This method will be set with powerful WordPress Plugin called WordPress Backup to Dropbox.
+Best of all, you automatically store all your files on cloud storage with free registration and without the need to use your cPanel or edit any files.
+This method will be set with a powerful WordPress Plugin called WordPress Backup to Dropbox.

 You can also, use other plugins that can save your backup to Dropbox.
 But, I’ll just use the easy solution.